blixt/first-aid/README.md

 - [ ] Support local models and/or other LLM providers
 - [ ] Sandboxing (e.g. Docker) for security and privacy
 - [ ] Introduce ways to clear the context window (effective memory)
+- [ ] Add a server layer that can run / synchronize multiple instances of an agent
+- [ ] Session based tools, such as long-running command line tools

 ## Tool ideas